awemorris/PlayfieldEngine/README.md

 ## Tests

-`PicoPicoScript` is tested on the following environments in the development.
+PlayfieldVM is tested on the following environments in the development.

 |Type       |OS              |Version |Architecture    |
 |-----------|----------------|--------|----------------|